Skiba-Tomasz/multithreading-project/README.md

 Jar containing `mpj` suffinx is an implementation of dictionary on MPJ.
 Run program by executing command.

-`np 3` - thread count - 3 threads will be executed
+`-np 3` - thread count - 3 threads will be executed

 `smok` - example word to search in dictionary

-For Windows OS:
+For Windows OS from `target` directory:

     mpjrun.bat -np 3 -jar .\Multithreading-1.1-SNAPSHOT-mpj.jar smok

-For Linux OS:
+For Linux OS from `target` directory:

     mpjrun.sh -np 3 -jar ./Multithreading-1.1-SNAPSHOT-mpj.jar smok